sandra-calvo/Lab2-application-development/README.md

 <img src="/images/App29.png" width="100%" height="100%">

 You will need to do some editing on the Watson Machine Learning Node.
-Go back to the credentials you copied in lab 1 STEP 8.
-If you can't find the credentials go back to IBM Cloud, click on your dashboard and open the Watson Machine Learning service.
+Go to IBM Cloud, (www.bluemix.net) click on your dashboard and open the Watson Machine Learning service.

 <img src="/images/App33.png" width="100%" height="100%">